Steinshark/site/content/_index.md

 ---
-title: "Welcome"
+title: "Steinshark's Projects"
 ---

 # Welcome to my project blog!

 This is where I document my work on LLMs, AI, and coding projects.
+Look out for updates!